So how do you define the place Darjeeling?

 Darjeeling is actually a widespread district although the popular Darjeeling hill town is the nucleus of the place.
 While the hill town is quite small (about 4 square miles or 10.4 square kilometers), the district spans across some 1,215 square miles of area (i.e. about 3,149 square kilometers including Kalimpong).
 The district includes the town of Darjeeling, Kurseong subdivision, Mirik and the terai region (lower plains) among other areas.
 But commonly by 'Darjeeling', one means the Darjeeling hill town.

-Kalimpong, which was earlier a subdivision of Darjeeling district, has become a separate district of Bengal as announced by the Chief Minister on September 22, 2016.
+Kalimpong, which was earlier a subdivision of Darjeeling district, has become a separate district of West Bengal effective 14th February 2017 with an area of 1,056 sq kms of its own.

 The average altitude of Darjeeling Town is 6,710 ft (i.e. about 2,045 meters).
 While approaching Darjeeling by road or toy train, you will need to cross the highest point of the route at Ghum